DETAILED ACTION

 Response to Arguments

 The applicant has argued “There is no evidence that the claim is a process that can be performed in the human mind, by a human using a pen and paper, or organizes any human activity.
 Accordingly, Applicant respectfully submits that the claim does not set forth or describe an abstract idea.”
 The examiner respectfully disagrees.
 The claims are directed to omnichannel data analytics for customer experience management or something similar.
 It outlines a data processing and a unification system designed to manage and analyze large volumes of data types from communication channels.
 Although the invention is claiming different modules.
 The modules as claimed appear to be only programmed to perform specific steps.
 Claims can recite a mental process even if they are claimed as being performed on a computer.
+The claims are directed to the mental process of receiving, transforming, grouping, analyzing, and presenting data from multiple channels to generate actional insights.
+This is a concept that can be performed in the human mind or with pen and paper, arguably more slowly.
 The Supreme Court recognized this in Benson, determining that a mathematical algorithm for converting binary coded decimal to pure binary within a computer’s shift register was an abstract idea.
 The Court concluded that the algorithm could be performed purely mentally even though the claimed procedures “can be carried out in existing computers long in use, no new machinery being necessary.”
 409 U.S at 67, 175 USPQ at 675.
 See also Mortgage Grader, 811 F.3d at 1324, 117 USPQ2d at 1699 (concluding that concept of “anonymous loan shopping” recited in a computer system claim is an abstract idea because it could be “performed by humans without a computer”).
 Specifically applicant’s claims perform a mental process on a generic computer (client computing device).
 An example of a case identifying a mental process performed on a generic computer as an abstract idea is Voter Verified, Inc. v.
 Election Systems & Software, LLC, 887 F.3d 1376, 1385, 126 USPQ2d 1498, 1504 (Fed.
 Cir.
 2018).
 In this case, the Federal Circuit relied upon the specification in explaining that the claimed steps of voting, verifying the vote, and submitting the vote for tabulation are “human cognitive actions” that humans have performed for hundreds of years.
 The claims therefore recited an abstract idea, despite the fact that the claimed voting steps were performed on a computer.
 887 F.3d at 1385, 126 USPQ2d at 1504.
 Another example is Versata, in which the patentee claimed a system and method for determining a price of a product offered to a purchasing organization that was implemented using general purpose computer hardware.
 793 F.3d at 1312-13, 1331, 115 USPQ2d at 1685, 1699.
 The Federal Circuit acknowledged that the claims were performed on a generic computer, but still described the claims as “directed to the abstract idea of determining a price, using organizational and product group hierarchies, in the same way that the claims in Alice were directed to the abstract idea of intermediated settlement, and the claims in Bilski were directed to the abstract idea of risk hedging.”
 793 F.3d at 1333; 115 USPQ2d at 1700-01.
 The applicant is also using a computer as a tool to perform a mental process.
 An example of a case in which a computer was used as a tool to perform a mental process is Mortgage Grader, 811 F.3d. at 1324, 117 USPQ2d at 1699.
 The patentee in Mortgage Grader claimed a computer-implemented system for enabling borrowers to anonymously shop for loan packages offered by a plurality of lenders, comprising a database that stores loan package data from the lenders, and a computer system providing an interface and a grading module.
 The interface prompts a borrower to enter personal information, which the grading module uses to calculate the borrower’s credit grading, and allows the borrower to identify and compare loan packages in the database using the credit grading.
 811 F.3d. at 1318, 117 USPQ2d at 1695.
 The Federal Circuit determined that these claims were directed to the concept of “anonymous loan shopping”, which was a concept that could be “performed by humans without a computer.”
 811 F.3d. at 1324, 117 USPQ2d at 1699.
 Another example is Berkheimer v.
 HP, Inc., 881 F.3d 1360, 125 USPQ2d 1649 (Fed.
 Cir.
 2018), in which the patentee claimed methods for parsing and evaluating data using a computer processing system.
 The Federal Circuit determined that these claims were directed to mental processes of parsing and comparing data, because the steps were recited at a high level of generality and merely used computers as a tool to perform the processes.
 881 F.3d at 1366, 125 USPQ2d at 1652-53.
 The applicant has failed to state where the improvement to the technology is.
 The applicant appears to only be arguing an improvement to customer experience.

-The previous 101 is updated in view of applicant’s amendments.
+Applicant’s arguments are not found persuasive and the previous 101 is updated in view of applicant’s amendments.

 The applicant has amended the claims to overcome the previous 103 rejections.
 The previous 103 rejection is withdrawn not based on one claimed limitation but in the combination of claimed limitations.
 Although the number of applied references does not directly lead to overcoming the prior art the combination of the known elements specifically, using an interaction unification module, wherein the ingestion pipeline module includes the interaction unification module and a data enrichment module coupled to an output of the interaction unification module and performing enrichment set analysis, using an interaction data enrichment module and the analytics/artificial intelligence pipeline module coupled to the interaction data enrichment module, on the second object and the data cohort using at least the another attribute implementing machine learning or deep learning algorithms to derive clustering of data as clustered data to determine proximity between the second object and the data cohort and generating, using an insights module and a discovery module coupled to the analytics/artificial intelligence pipeline module, an output of the enrichment set analysis of the data cohort based on the clustered data.
 The nature of combining references for achieving the claimed invention requires an unreasonable amount of effort.